CAMPAIGNING parents from East Lancashire have welcomed a change in the law in memory of their murdered daughter.

 But since the July 2010 outrage, her parents John and Penny Clough have lobbied tirelessly on behalf of ‘Justice for Jane’.

-The Cloughs, who live in Higherford, have insisted that Crown Prosecution Service lawyers should have the right to appeal against bail being granted by crown court judges, a move not previously open to them.
+The Cloughs, who live in Higherford, have insisted that Crown Prosecution Service lawyers should have the right to appeal against bail being granted by crown court judges, a move not previously

 Vass was bailed by Judge Simon Newell in December 2009 - though the judiciary has since claimed no evidence was presented at the hearings of a direct threat to Jane.